 - The other potential Trope Maker (although the Codifier is probably still X-Men) is from the Fantastic Four, who have a dangerous training area, as well.

-- The training for vampire knights in Requiem Chevalier Vampire is carried out in Hell.
+- The training for vampire knights in Requiem Vampire Knight is carried out in Hell.
 Not only that, but in a specifically malevolent branch of Hell.
 Most of the apprentices don't get out with their deaths.

 - In Judge Dredd, to best simulate the real street and combat situations all Mega-City One Judges face, only live ammunition and explosives are used on training courses at the Academy of Law.
 If a cadet survives making even the slightest mistake on the courses, they are immediately expelled from the Academy.

 - The The Avengers also have a Danger Room-like training area.

 - The Justice League of Europe had one of these, not unlike the Danger Room, in their embassy.
 On one occasion it got turned up to its maximum setting while two relatively low-powered members, the Flash and the Crimson Fox, were the only ones inside.
 Good times.